The Barron Space and the Flow-induced Function Spaces for Neural Network Models: Abstract

 \section{Abstract}

-One of the key issues in the analysis of machine learning models is to identify the appropriate function space for the model.
-This is the space of functions that the particular machine learning model can approximate with good accuracy, endowed with a natural norm associated with the approximation process.
+One of the key issues in the analysis of machine learning models is to identify the appropriate function space {and norm} for the model. {This is the set of functions endowed with a quantity which can control the approximation and estimation errors by a particular machine learning model}.
 In this paper, we address this issue for two representative neural network models: the two-layer networks and the residual neural networks.
-We define Barron space and show that it is the right space for two-layer neural network models in the sense that optimal direct and inverse approximation theorems hold for functions in the Barron space.
-For residual neural network models, we construct the so-called compositional function space, and prove direct and inverse approximation theorems for this space.
-In addition, we show that the Rademacher complexity has the optimal upper bounds for these spaces.
+We define the Barron space and show that it is the right space for two-layer neural network models in the sense that optimal direct and inverse approximation theorems hold for functions in the Barron space.
+For residual neural network models, we construct the so-called flow-induced function space, and prove direct and inverse approximation theorems for this space.
+In addition, we show that the Rademacher complexity for bounded sets under these norms has the optimal upper bounds.